-‘Content is king’ — the great visionary Bill Gates opined in 1996.
-Now 25 years later, his words ring truer than ever.
+‘Content is king’ — the great visionary, Bill Gates, said in 1996.
+Now, 25 years later, his words ring truer than ever.

-So you might be tempted to hop onto the content marketing bandwagon, but that is easier said than done.
-For content marketing is not static, it’s highly dynamic, and its landscape keeps evolving continuously.
+So you might be tempted to hop on to the content marketing bandwagon, but that is easier said than done.
+Content marketing is not static; it’s highly dynamic with a continuously evolving landscape.
 What was THE fad merely five years ago has drifted into obscurity and has become obsolete today (we’re looking at you, Facebook status updates).
-In such a fluctuating scenario, we must look at how content marketing has evolved over the years.
-Let us delve into the story of its origin and try to extrapolate its future.
+In such a fluctuating scenario, we must look at the evolution of content marketing over the years.
+Let us delve into the story of its origin and try to forecast its future.

-Content marketing has really evolved through the ages.
-Broadly, there were two major phases, including the pre-internet and the post-internet phase.
-We can divide the post-internet phase further into three stages decade-wise to understand the evolution of content marketing in granular detail.
+Content marketing has really evolved through the years.
+Broadly, there were two major phases, the pre-internet, and the post-internet phases.
+We can divide the post-internet phase further into three stages decade-wise to understand the evolution of content marketing in detail.

 If you thought content marketing didn’t exist before the internet, you couldn’t be more wrong.
 It did, albeit in a vastly different form.
-The origin of content marketing can be traced back to John Deere’s eponymous lifestyle magazine for farmers, The Furrow, back in 1995.
+The origin of content marketing can be traced back to John Deere’s eponymous lifestyle magazine for farmers, The Furrow, back in 1895.
 This magazine was not a shameless catalog of its own products.
 Instead, it contained information about the latest farming technologies and trends, stuff that can make a farmer more wealthy.
 Deere hoped that farmers would remember the name and come back to purchase his equipment.
-And come back they did, which is evidenced by the fact that the magazine is still in circulation.
+And they did come back, which is supported by the fact that the magazine is still in circulation!

-Another content marketing pioneer is Jell-O, who launched a cookbook with recipes containing their sweet, gelatinous product.
+Another content marketing pioneer is Jell-O, which launched a cookbook with recipes containing their sweet, gelatinous products.
 Again, it wasn’t a blatant advertisement but more like an inconspicuous product placement.
-The cookbook went viral, helping Jello amass $1 million in sales in just two years!
+The cookbook went viral, helping Jell-O amass $1 million in sales in just two years!

-These are just two examples of erstwhile content marketing, which was mostly done door-to-door and employed physical material like brochures, books, magazines, and catalogs.
+These are just two examples of erstwhile content marketing, which was mostly done door-to-door and deployed physical material like brochures, books, magazines, and catalogs.

 According to The Drum, the movie was a huge hit at the box office, thanks to its trendsetting digital promotions, which involved the creation of multiple ‘conspiracy theory websites’ to create a buzz about its plot points.
 The first documented example of viral content, if you will.

-The 2000s: This decade can be seen as the inflection point for content marketing as Google came and changed the game.
-Because till this point, consumers were still accustomed to brands reaching out to them as opposed to vice-versa.
+This decade can be seen as the inflection point for content marketing growth as Google came and changed the game.
+Because till this point, consumers were still accustomed to brands reaching out to them, and not vice versa.

 With the rise of Google, search became the dominant online behavior and primary buying action, spawning an entirely new industry (SEO).
-This was proved by Google’s seminal Zero Moment Of Truth study, which found that 88% of consumers like to research a product online before deciding to buy it— which came to be known as the discovery and awareness stage of the sales funnel.
+This was proved by Google’s seminal Zero Moment Of Truth study, which found that 88% of consumers like to research a product online before deciding to buy it—this came to be known as the ‘discovery and awareness’ stage of the sales funnel.
 This study gave a huge boost to the SEO industry, and content marketing became geared more and more towards mastering Google’s Page Rank algorithm and coming on top of the SERPs (and staying there).

-The 2010s: If Search dominated the first decade of the millennium, the second was characterized by Social.
+If ‘Search’ dominated the first decade of the millennium, the second was characterized by ‘Social’.
 The Search was all about intent, where users proactively wanted to look something up to have their questions answered.
-But Social Media changed the way people consumed content.
+But social media changed the way people consumed content.

 - Content has to be geared towards mobile.
-About 61% of Google searches were carried out on a mobile device in 2019, says Statista, meaning content has to be tailored to look good on tiny screens.
+About 61% of Google searches were carried out on mobile devices in 2019, says Statista, meaning content has to be tailored to look good on small screens.

-- Videos have to figure prominently in your content strategy as content marketing trends indicate that 82% of businesses had video as a cornerstone of their marketing arsenal in 2020.
+- Videos have to figure prominently in your content strategy as content marketing trends indicate that 82% of businesses had video as the cornerstone of their marketing arsenal in 2020.

 - Newer content formats will continue to pop up.
 Feed > Stories > Reels > Branded live streams?